jgt8/demo/README.md

 Roll again:
 ```

-Since no specifics are present in the requirements, Frames are presented vertically rather than in
+Since no specifics are present in the requirements, frames are presented vertically rather than in
 the traditional horizontal format.
 Further, the
 non-numeric marks often used to flag strikes, spares, etc. are here avoided.
 These seem to be
 particularly designed to facilitate manual scoring on paper, and would present a kind of visual
 skeuomorphism for a tool such as this.
 Likewise, the "superstitious" withholding of score display
 while a strike run is in progress is ignored.
 It is not anticipated that superstitious or finicky,
 tradition-minded bowlers are likely users at this time.
 All of this can be revisited after user
-input, of course.
+feedback, of course.

 ## To Build and Run
 A wrapper script is included to run the tool in a unix-like environment.
 The script expects to